GROUP BY clause

 GROUP BY prodId

-The query is intended to compute the number of orders for each product, as a stream.
-However, since Orders is an infinite stream, SQLstream s-Server can never know that it has seen all orders for a given product, can never complete a particular row's total, and therefore can never output a row.
+The query is intended to compute the number of orders for each product as a stream.
+However, since Orders is an infinite stream, SQLstream s-Server can never know that it has seen all orders for a given product, and therefore can never complete a particular row's total and output a row.
 Rather than allow a query that can never emit a row, SQLstream s-Server's validator rejects the query.

 Duplicate rowtimes can occur in a stream, and as long as the ROWTIME value is the same, the GROUP BY operation will keep accumulating rows.
 In order to emit a row, the ROWTIME value has to change at some point.